iKevinY/iKevinY.github.io/README.md

 [pushed][generate.sh] to the [`master`] branch by Travis CI (see [this blog post][travis-article] for more information on the process).

-Code is licensed under the [MIT License], and articles under a [Creative Commons Attribution License].
+Code is licensed under the [MIT License], and articles under the [Creative Commons Attribution-ShareAlike License].

 [1]: http://img.shields.io/travis/iKevinY/iKevinY.github.io/src.svg?style=flat "Build Status"
 [2]: https://travis-ci.org/iKevinY/iKevinY.github.io